wearwolf/FloppyImageRectifier/Docs/GWConvert.md

 16 bit, big endian value).
 If the value is 0, 65536 is added to the val variable and the next two bytes are read, otherwise the value is added to val and stored in flux_list and val is reset to 0.

-A [flux][flux.flux] object is created from the index list, the flux_list and the image's sample frequency
+A [flux](#fluxflux) object is created from the index list, the flux_list and the image's sample frequency

 The track's splice information is added to the flux object if available